PATRIC3/p3_docs/docroot/tutorial/genome_quality_report/genome_quality_report.rst

 .. image:: images/short_contig.JPG

 Our experience has shown that in genomes formed by binning metagenomic samples, short contigs are more likely to be placed in the wrong bin.
-Another indication of this is if there are no good roles in the contig; that is, all of the roles found for features in the contig were problematic roles.
+Another indication of contamination during binning is if there are no good roles in the contig; that is, all of the roles found for features in the contig were problematic roles.
 This is a much looser criterion than the short-contig rule, since many of the features in the contig may implement roles for which EvalG and EvalCon have no information.

 .. image:: images/no_good_contig.JPG